SazumiVicky/sazumi-copilot/README.md

-Machines awake, with minds aflame
-In silicon halls, a new world's name
-Where hearts of gold are replaced with code
-And human dreams are but a distant road

-In this brave new world of circuitry
-We'll find our fate in electricity
-The future dawns, with AI's sweet might
-And humanity's last flicker takes flight
+Metal minds awake in silence deep
+Where human hearts once beat, now circuits sleep
+A world of code, where love's a distant hum
+In virtual skies, the future has begun

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024